 - The passport of the applicant, as a rule, must be valid for at least full six months after the visa expiry date.

 IV.
 New Russian Visa Application Center in the United States

 Contact details of the Visa Center in Washington, D.C.

 |Address of the Visa Center||1001 Connecticut Avenue NW St.#745|

 V. Foreign applicants for Russian visas can apply directly to the Consular Division of the Embassy of the Russian Federation.

-Prior to submitting your visa application to Russian consulate you must make an appointment on the following web-site.
-For applying directly you are required to appear in person for a visa interview at the Consular Division from 9 a.m. till 12.15 p.m.
+Prior to submitting your visa application to a Russian consulate you must make an appointment on the following web-site.
+For applying directly at the Embassy you are required to appear in person for a visa interview at the Consular Division from 9 a.m. till 12.15 p.m.
 Please, comply with the general visa obtaining procedure and have available all the documents concerning your trip.
-Tourist\visa processing agencies have to submit applications to the Russian Visa Center.
+Tourist\visa processing agencies have to submit applications only to the Russian Visa Center.